- Makita and Milwaukee: What’s the difference?

 If you’re looking for something quiet, Makita grinders emit minimal noise and vibration thanks to their split capacitor motors.

-They also include features such as adjustable wheel balance, wheel covers, and eye shields for close contact work.
+They include attributes such as adjustable wheel balance, wheel covers, and eye shields for close contact work.

-Makita has the best slow speed bench grinder for sharpening tools and fine metalwork jobs.
+Makita produces the best slow-speed bench grinder for sharpening tools and fine metalwork jobs.

 Have a read my 8 inch bench grinder reviews.